 Swelling associated with a sore tooth?

 Sometimes an infected tooth can lead to swelling of the soft tissues nearby to the tooth.
 If you notice any swelling at all, you should see your dentist immediately.
-Usually swelling tends to be localized to the area that the problem started, however in some more serious infections, swelling can spread quickly to other areas.
+Usually swelling tends to be localised to the area that the problem started, however in some more serious infections, swelling can spread quickly to other areas.
 Lower teeth can lead to swelling that affects your neck and airway, and this is considered a life threatening problem and needs to be treated without delay.

 Likewise upper teeth can create swelling that if left untreated, can progress backwards towards the brain.
 Again this can become life threatening, and as such needs to be treated immediately.
 If this occurs, contact the emergency department of your local hospital, and they will provide medicine that will decrease the swelling quickly.